Mahdi03/Gimmel/docs/Gimmel.md

 ### Saturation
 Saturation (known colloquially as "distortion" and by its flavors overdrive, fuzz, etc) is a form of audio distortion where the peaks of a waveform are "clipped" off, originally produced by exceeding the capacity of analog circuits.

-Saturation can be conceptualzied as a form of aggressive compression that brings higher frequency components of a signal to equal volume with the fundamental, while also introducing intermodulation distortion.
+Saturation can be conceptualized as a form of aggressive compression that brings higher frequency components of a signal to equal volume with the fundamental, while also introducing inter-modulation distortion.
 Producing saturation in the digital domain must be done carefully, because it produces high frequencies that can cause a type of artifact known as **aliasing**.

 Distortion can be achieved through **waveshaping** algorithms, blah blah blah...